Chapter 4. Creating an Event

 Example 4.1.
 Embedding an AppleScript

 When providing an AppleScript, always set your embedded script to run within the Active User's environment.
-AppleScript typically requires access to Mac OS X's windowing system to run successfully.
+AppleScript typically requires access to macOS's windowing system to run successfully.

 #!/usr/bin/osascript say “Hello from Power Manager" tell application “Finder" activate display dialog “This is an embedded AppleScript" end tell